rhocela/wisdom-walk/docs/Introduction/Plan.md

 - Verify theological accuracy and cross-references

 ### **PHASE 4: QUALITY ASSURANCE**
+- **MANDATORY CHAPTER AUDIT**: Create complete list of missing chapters before continuing
 - Check that all 1,189 chapters are covered exactly once
+- **STOP IF GAPS FOUND**: No new studies until all gaps are addressed
 - Verify chronological sequence follows 75-entry framework
 - Confirm each study meets 20-minute target
 - Validate all cross-references and theological connections
+- **COVERAGE VERIFICATION**: List specific chapter ranges covered vs. total chapters in each book

 ---